Skip to content

 Use system-skills when:

-• you want to prepare an external Claude, Codex, Copilot, or Gemini home before using houmao-mgr
+• you want to prepare an external Claude, Codex, Kimi Code, or Copilot home before using houmao-mgr, or install to the cross-client ~/.agents/skills universal target

 • you want to inspect whether Houmao already installed its own skill set into a home

-• you want the same Houmao-owned guided touring, project-management, mailbox administration, ordinary mailbox participation, low-level definition-management, specialist-management, credential-management, managed-agent inspection, operator message clarification/dispatch, messaging/control, gateway-management, loop/workspace coordination, or instance-lifecycle skill surface outside a Houmao-managed launch or join flow
+• you want the same Houmao-owned guided touring, project-management, mailbox administration, ordinary mailbox participation, low-level definition-management, specialist-management, credential-management, managed-agent inspection, operator message clarification/dispatch, messaging/control, gateway-management, graphing authoring, AG-UI delivery, loop/workspace coordination, or instance-lifecycle skill surface outside a Houmao-managed launch or join flow

 Do not use it for: